Cyril Houri: Buddy Finder app – Find My Friends

+The LICRA vs. Yahoo! case

-In 2000, Yahoo! was sued by two French anti-racism groups demanding that Yahoo!
+In 2000, Yahoo! was sued by two French anti-racism groups, namely LICRA (International League Against Racism and Anti-Semitism) and UEFJ, demanding that Yahoo!
 France prevent French web users from accessing English-language auction sites offering Nazi memorabilia, which are illegal in France.
 Yahoo! argued in court that it was technically impossible to block only French web surfers from the site.
 Houri was called to testify on behalf of the plaintiff groups and demonstrated that geolocation technology could be used to block at least 90% of France-based users from accessing the offending Yahoo! sites.
 The court ruled for the plaintiffs and ordered Yahoo! to block French web users from accessing the unlawful content.

-In 2004, Houri sold InfoSplit to Quova, a larger California-based geolocation company.
-Shortly thereafter, he launched Mexens Technology, Inc. and created Navizon, a wireless positioning system for handheld devices that triangulates signals from cellular tower and/or Wi-Fi access points to pinpoint the user's location.
-Navizon is based on a collaborative database compiled by users with GPS devices who collect positional information of Wi-Fi hotspots and cellular signals.